 My Survival As An Aboriginal rocked Australia and the world with its presentation of atrocities and hardships committed against Aboriginal people.

-The movie delves beneath surface appearances to reveal a strong resistance to assimilation and loss of identity, as the late Essie Coffey, a Muruwarri woman, takes us into the Aboriginal struggle for survival.
+The movie delves beneath surface appearances to reveal a strong resistance to assimilation and loss of identity, as the late Essie Coffey, a Murrawarri woman, takes us into the Aboriginal struggle for survival.

-She documents the effect of dispossession, the chronic depression, alcoholism, deaths in custody and poverty that was so much a part of life for Aboriginal people.
+She documents the effect of dispossession, the chronic depression, alcoholism, deaths in custody and poverty that were so much a part of life for Aboriginal people.

 Essie, also affectionately known as the Bush Queen, was a singer and activist from the far northwest of New South Wales.

-This film will have interest and relevance for teachers and students at Secondary and Tertiary levels.
+This film will have interest and relevance for teachers and students at secondary and tertiary levels.
 Curriculum links include: Indigenous Studies, Australian History, SOSE, Legal Studies, Media Studies and English.
-Looks in particular at the lives of the Murrowari people of northwestern New South Wales.
+Looks in particular at the lives of the Murruwarri people of northwestern New South Wales.